-With the adoption of PFRS 9, the Fund's investments in debt securities are continued to be classified as FVTPL as disclosed in Note 3 and 9.
+The Fund's investments in government and corporate debt securities are classified as FVTPL as disclosed in Notes 3 and 9.

 Business model: The business model reflects how the Fund manages the assets in order to generate cash flows.
 That is, whether the Fund's objective is solely to collect the contractual cash flows from the assets or is to collect both the contractual cash flows and cash flows arising from the sale of assets.
 If neither of these is applicable, then the financial assets are classified as part of 'other' business model and measured at FVTPL.
 Factors considered by the Fund in determining the business model for a group of assets include past experience on how the cash flows for these assets were collected, how the asset's performance is evaluated and reported to key management personnel, how risks are assessed and managed and how managers are compensated.